ovotech/kafka-serialization/README.md

 The library is composed by these modules:

  - kafka-serialization-core: provides the serialization primitives to build serializers and deserializers.
+ - kafka-serialization-cats: provides cats typeclasses instances for serializers and deserializers.
  - kafka-serialization-json4s: provides serializer and deserializer based on Json4s
  - kafka-serialization-jsoniter-scala: provides serializer and deserializer based on Jsoniter Scala
  - kafka-serialization-spray: provides serializer and deserializer based on Spray Json